aurorascharff/next14-message-box/STEPS.md

 - App router, prisma and local DB, tailwind CSS
 - This is now only server components.
 Show each component.
+"- "but what I'm doing here can be done with client apps with a little more work to create endpoints"
 - Lets enhance this message box with react rsc and react 19!
 Goal: make it interactive while minimizing js on the client and reducing forntend complexity.

 ## Basic form with server action